If you’re looking to buy Russian real estate, find out what mortgage rate options, costs and borrowing amounts are available for foreigners.

 Capital gains are considered normal income, and thereby taxed at the nominal 30% rate.
 Gains are calculated without consideration of acquisition costs, repairs and maintenance or other associated expenses.

-The good news is that VAT is only charged on rental properties.
+The good news is that VAT only applies to rental properties.
 Non-income producing residential properties are currently exempt from VAT.

 Russian residents pay income tax of 13% on most sources of income, including rental income.
 As with non-residents, capital gains are taxed at the resident’s nominal rate.